KB2305/ott-movie-platform/README.md

 - 🚧 "You Ask, We Provide" form not functional
 - ✅ Movie filtering, streaming, and OTP login functional
 -   Add two folders in static folder 1) Movies 2) poster and store accordingly
+-   Add you Email id to send otp at ottProject/settings.py, line 139
 ---

 ## 🧰 Tech Stack